Leipzig signs US midfielder Clark from New York Red Bulls - WHIZ News

 LEIPZIG, Germany (AP) — German Bundesliga soccer club Leipzig signed 18-year-old U.S. attacking midfielder Caden Clark from the New York Red Bulls on Thursday.

-Clark signed a contract through 2024, Leipzig said.
-He has been immediately loaned back to the Red Bulls and will finish the 2021 season in Major League Soccer before joining up with the Leipzig squad.
+Clark signed a contract through 2024.
+Leipzig immediately loaned him back to the Red Bulls and will finish the 2021 season in Major League Soccer before coming to the Bundesliga.

 “Caden is a big talent and we are happy to see him take the next step in his career,” Red Bulls coach Gerhard Struber said in a statement.
 “He is a hard-working kid and has a bright future ahead of himself.”